 Arianah Rizzo ’24

-Arianah plans to contribute her deeply rooted passion for community service and active advocacy to the UCLA community.
-One of the most defining reasons Arianah decided to continue her studies at UCLA was to stay close to her resilient community.
-UCLA is her home of Los Angeles- the place she grew up, the people she learned from, and the community she hopes to uplift.
-UCLA will not only give her tremendous support but will also allow her to stay involved and give back to her community.
-She aspires to contribute just as much to the Bruin environment, spirit, and character that this university represents.
-During her time at UCLA, she plans to be involved in undergraduate research, the Undergraduate Students Association Council, and explore an internship opportunity with the University of California Washington Center.
+Arianah Rizzo is a sophomore at UCLA, pursuing a major in Political Science.
+As she continues her academic journey, Arianah also plans to contribute her deeply rooted passion for community service and active advocacy to the UCLA community.
+One of the most defining reasons Arianah decided to continue her studies at UCLA was to stay close to Los Angeles- the place she grew up, the people she learned from, and the resilient community she hopes to uplift.

 Arianah is honored and grateful to be an Ehrlich Scholar.
-She is thrilled to join the support system of incredible women and network that the Ehrlich scholarship awards its recipients.
-This scholarship is paving the way for transformative leaders and she knows that the support of the Ehrlich Scholarship will be fundamental in achieving her goals.
-Arianah hopes to be a powerful addition to the Ehrlich scholarship and contribute to the legacy of what this scholarship represents.
+She is thrilled to be a part of the support system of incredible women and the network that the Ehrlich scholarship awards its recipients.
+This scholarship is paving the way for transformative leaders, and she knows that the support of the Ehrlich Scholarship will be fundamental to her achieving her goals.
+Arianah hopes to contribute to the legacy of the Ehrlich scholarships and all that it represents.